Twisted Guide

 Note that enraged Glisten reaches 28.8 chase speed during Panic Mode (without Suppression Card), which means even 5 Star Movement Speed Toons — Bassie, Eclipse (Blackouts), Looey (1 Heart), Pebble, and Razzle — may struggle without Items or Movement Speed Trinkets.
 Being chased by Twisted Vee simultaneously compounds the problem, as Glisten's chase speed matches Pebble's running speed and is only slightly below Twisted Pebble's Panic Mode speed.

-View all Trinkets →- Twisted Glisten and Twisted Gourdy share several parallels — both have names starting with G, both have dialogue (17 lines each), both feature passive and enraged states with visible meters, both enrage during Panic Mode, both are male, and both their Toon counterparts have 5 Star Extraction Speed.
+- Twisted Glisten and Twisted Gourdy share several parallels: both their names start with G, both have dialogue (17 lines each), both have passive and enraged states with visible meters, both enrage during Panic Mode, both are male, and both their Toon counterparts have 5 Star Extraction Speed.

-- Twisted Glisten, Twisted Gourdy, and potentially Twisted Dazzle and Twisted Bassie are currently the only Twisteds who visibly retain some degree of sanity.
+- Twisted Glisten, Twisted Gourdy, Twisted Sprout, potentially Twisted Dazzle, potentially Twisted Goob, and possibly Twisted Bassie are currently the only Twisteds who visibly retain some degree of sanity.

-- Twisted Glisten is the second Twisted with two distinct states (passive and enraged), following Twisted Razzle & Dazzle and Twisted Rodger.
-Subsequent Twisteds with dual states include Twisted Connie, Twisted Coal, and Twisted Gourdy.
+- Twisted Glisten is the second Twisted with two distinct states (passive and enraged), following Twisted Razzle & Dazzle (hostile and non-hostile) and Twisted Rodger (Capsule and Twisted form).
+Subsequent dual-state Twisteds include Twisted Connie (not possessing and possessing a Machine), Twisted Coal (non-Blackout and Blackout Floors), and Twisted Gourdy (passive and enraged).

-- He was the first Twisted to appear on the Daily Twisted Board.
+- Twisted Glisten was the first Twisted to appear on the Daily Twisted Board.

-- You do not need to enrage Twisted Glisten to earn Research progress — simply being in his line of sight while passive awards Research, Tapes, and Event currencies.
+- You do not need to enrage Twisted Glisten to earn Research progress — simply being in his line of sight while passive awards Research (5 percent, or 10 percent as Rodger), Tapes, and Event currencies.
 The same applies to Twisted Connie, who does not need to damage you.

 - His meter fills faster with more Toons present.
-In solo runs, the passive state lasts exactly 70 seconds without anyone nearby.
+In solo runs, the passive state lasts exactly 70 seconds without anyone nearby, making management slightly easier with fewer players.

-- When enraged, he has the fourth-fastest chase speed at 24 (tied with Twisted Pebble), behind Twisted Bobette and Twisted Coal (Blackouts) at 25, Twisted Gourdy (enraged) at 26, and Twisted Dyle (maximum) at 40.
-He is the second-fastest Rare Twisted overall and the fastest outside of Events.
+- When enraged, Twisted Glisten has the fourth-fastest chase speed in the game at 24, tied with Twisted Pebble, behind Twisted Bobette and Twisted Coal (in Blackouts) at 25, Twisted Gourdy (enraged) at 26, and Twisted Dyle (at maximum speed) at 40.
+He is the second-fastest Rare Twisted overall, beaten only by Twisted Coal in Blackouts, and the fastest Rare Twisted outside of Events.

-- If Twisted Glisten and Twisted Gourdy spawn on the same Floor, their dialogue lines can overlap, with one appearing only momentarily.
+- If Twisted Glisten and Twisted Gourdy spawn on the same Floor, their dialogue lines can overlap, with one appearing for only a split second, making it difficult to confirm which one is present.

-- Both Twisted Glisten and Twisted Rodger use glass-breaking sound effects upon triggering, which can cause confusion when both are present on the same Floor.
+- Both Twisted Glisten and Twisted Rodger use glass-breaking sound effects upon triggering, which can cause confusion when both Twisteds are on the same Floor.

-- Blot Jr. does not lower Twisted Glisten's meter when placed near him, and enraged Glisten will not pursue Blot Jr. This may be because Blot Jr. is a craft project and does not provide genuine companionship, or because Glisten's passive state classification persists even after enraging.
+- Blot Jr. does not lower Twisted Glisten's meter when placed near him, and enraged Glisten will not pursue Blot Jr. The former may be because Blot Jr. is a craft project that does not provide genuine companionship.
+The latter is likely because Glisten's passive state classification persists even after enraging, since Blot Jr. does not affect passive Twisteds.
+This behavior has since been patched.

-- It is also possible that Twisted Glisten does not intend to harm Toons — even enraged, he may simply be trying to catch up to them for company, given his retained sanity.
+- It is possible that Twisted Glisten does not truly intend to harm Toons — even enraged, he may simply be trying to catch up to them for company, given his retained sanity.

-- Before optimization, he had separate walking animations for calm and enraged states.
-Post-optimization, only one animation remains for both.
+- Before his optimization, Twisted Glisten had two different walking animations for his calm and enraged states.
+After optimization, only one walking animation remains for both states.

-- A collision glitch exists where getting too close to his face causes player collision and slightly fills his bar.
+- A collision glitch exists where getting too close to Twisted Glisten's face causes player collision with his model, which is unusual since Twisteds typically have no body collisions.
+Getting too close to that same spot also slightly fills his meter.

 - Twisted Glisten was the first Rare Twisted to be optimized.

-- He is the second Twisted with a visibly broken head section, following Twisted Razzle & Dazzle and Twisted Toodles, and the third with Ichor visible inside his head (alongside Twisted Finn).
+- He is the second Twisted with a visibly broken head section, following Twisted Razzle & Dazzle and Twisted Toodles, with later examples including Twisted Gigi, Twisted Bobette, Twisted Ginger, and Twisted Ribecca.
+Twisted Boxten and Twisted Rudie could also count due to Boxten's possibly broken clasp and Rudie's broken left antler.

-How to deal with Twisted Glisten in Dandy's World?
+How do you deal with Twisted Glisten in Dandy's World?

 The most effective approach is to assign a designated Toon to watch over Twisted Glisten, freeing the rest of the team to work on Machines normally.

-Completing 100% Research on Twisted Glisten unlocks the Vanity Mirror trinket.
+Twisted Glisten unlocks the Vanity Mirror trinket at 100% Research.